New Zealand entry requirements for Bahrain passport holders

 Exceptions & conditions

-• Holders of a valid New Zealand visa or NZeTA may leave the airport.
+• Holders of a valid New Zealand visa or permanent resident visa are exempt.

 Transit hubsAuckland Airport (AKL) · Wellington Airport (WLG) · Christchurch Airport (CHC)